mkmad/gcp/cloudbuild/README.md

 The goal of this lab is for you to build a simple containerized application image and deploy it to Cloud Run.

-# Objectives
+## Objectives

 - Enable the Cloud Run API.
 - Create a simple Node.js application that can be deployed as a serverless, stateless container.
 - Containerize your application and upload to Container Registry (now called "Artifact Registry.")
-- Deploy a containerized application on Cloud Run.
+- Deploy a containerized application on Cloud Build cli and Cloud Build config file.
 - Delete unneeded images to avoid incurring extra storage charges.

-# Enable the Cloud Run API and configure your Shell environment
+## Enable the Cloud Run API and configure your Shell environment

-- From Cloud Shell, enable the Cloud Run API :
+### From Cloud Shell, enable the Cloud Run API :

 ```
 gcloud services enable run.googleapis.com
 ```

-Set the compute region:
+### Set the compute region:

 ```
 gcloud config set compute/region us-central1
 ```

-Create a LOCATION environment variable:
+### Create a LOCATION environment variable:

 ```
 export LOCATION=us-central1
 ```

-# Write the sample application
+## Write the sample application

-- In Cloud Shell create a new directory named helloworld, then move your view into that directory:
+### In Cloud Shell create a new directory named helloworld, then move your view into that directory:

 ```
 mkdir helloworld && cd helloworld
 ```

-- Create a package.json file, then add the following content to it:
+### Create a package.json file, then add the following content to it:

 ```
 {